honeysundar/kubernet-minikube/README.md

-Create a NGINX docker container :
+Create a NGINX docker container and build :

+docker build -t NGINX dockerfile-location

+if you like to run image - docker run -it -d -p 8080:80 NGINX

 Minikube cluster Installation in local Mac machine :